CristianDavideConte/universalSmoothScroll/README.md

   - FinalPosition that the container's top/left border has to reach (top if the scroll-animation is on the y-axis, left otherwise)
   - Container on which the scroll-animation is currently being performed (a DOM element that can be scrolled)<br/>

-Imagine that a scroll-animation is like a stair: you know where/when you started, how long the stair is and where/when you are right now.<br/>
+Imagine that a scroll-animation is like a stair: you know where/when you started, how long the stair is, how much time has passed and where you are right now.<br/>
 This stair could have many steps and you can decide if you want to rest (don't make any step) or go faster (do more than one step at once) by telling the API through a StepLengthCalculator.<br/>
-So this function could be invoked by the API 1000s of times during a single scroll-animation and that's why it gets passed all the parameters described above.<br/>
+This function can be invoked by the API 1000s of times during a single scroll-animation and that's why it gets passed all the parameters described above.<br/>

 For istance:<br/>
 ```javascript